xkisxk/tp/docs/UserGuide.md

 ## Deck Menu
 ###Editing a flashcard: edit
-Format: `edit <index> /s <front or back> /i <input>` Edits the front or the back of the flashcard of index <index> to <input>.
+Format: `edit <index> /s <front or back> /i <input>` Edits the front or the back of the flashcard of index <index> to the user input.

 Example of usage: